WHAT IS IT?

 - Inclusion in EL is achieved when an experience supports learning for all students.
 In keeping with the Ontario Human Rights Code, the University of Toronto has a commitment to an equitable learning environment for people with disabilities.
 It is important to engage in an interactive process to determine the optimal and most appropriate accommodations for individual students engaged in experiential learning.

-- If a student requires an accommodation related to an advanced laboratory learning opportunity, you may wish to connect with one of the accessibility services offices at the University of Toronto.
+- If a student requires an accommodation related to an community-engaged learning opportunity, you may wish to connect with one of the accessibility services offices at the University of Toronto.
 Staff at these offices will advise you on the disclosure of accommodation requirements as well as support you through the process of determining and negotiating effective accommodations for the student’s individual circumstances.

 - Student support offices strive to create a safe and comfortable community where students have opportunities to discuss navigating barriers, find peer support and learn about various academic and social opportunities.